-Expected Result Performance Indicators Baselines Targets Engagement: eReadership of WIPO Magazine 1,157,116 unique views of the WIPO Magazine site (2018) 10% annual increase in unique page views VIII.2.
-Improved service orientation and responsiveness to inquiries Service: Overall customer satisfaction with WIPO services Customer Satisfaction Index : tbd 80% satisfied and highly satisfied across WIPO services Service: User satisfaction with Library services 81% of clients were highly satisfied ("excellent") (2018) At least 80% of respondents are satisfied with Library services
+Expected Result Performance Indicators Baselines Targets Expected Result Engagement: eReadership of WIPO Magazine 1,157,116 unique views of the WIPO Magazine site (2018) 10% annual increase in unique page views % of WIPO Flagship Publications for which the Executive Summary is translated into all official UN languages 62.5% (5 out of 18) (2018) 100% % of WIPO global publications on substantive IP topics published in 2020/21 and translated into all official UN languages 0% (0 out of 4) (2018) 100% VIII.2.
+Improved service orientation and responsiveness to inquiries Service: Overall customer satisfaction with WIPO services Customer Satisfaction Index: tbd 80% satisfied and highly satisfied across WIPO services 37 Service: User satisfaction with Library services 81% of clients were highly satisfied ("excellent") (2018) At least 80% of respondents are satisfied with Library services

-The overall resources for the Program in 2020/21 remain stable as compared to the 2018/19 Approved Budget.
+The overall resources for the Program in 2020/21 show an increase of 2.6 per cent compared to the 2018/19 Approved Budget.